0x111/http-server/README.md

 # Listening on localhost:9090 and serving path ./static
 ```

-This is strictly opinionated and it will likely stay as-is for the foreseable future.
+This is strictly opinionated for now and it will likely stay as-is for the foreseable future.